 Working with LTSA

-The LTSA’s mandate and authority was set by the Province through the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD) in an Operating Agreement signed in 2005.
+The LTSA’s mandate and authority was set by the Province through the Ministry of Forests in an Operating Agreement signed in 2005.
 That agreement describes our mandate and our relationship with the Province which is one of ongoing collaboration in the public interest.
 View the Operating Agreement.

-The Province through Ministry of Forests, Lands, Natural Resource Operations and Rural Development is responsible for the legislative framework of BC’s land title and survey systems.
+Today, the Province through Ministry of Finance is responsible for the legislative framework of BC’s land title and survey systems.